mzachow/wheat-yield-forecast-brazil/README.md

 # wheat-yield-forecast-brazil

-wheat-yield-forecast-brazil is a project containing modules and notebooks to reproduce the findings from the paper [Using seasonal climate models to forecast wheat yield in Brazil](https://doi.org/10.1016/j.agrformet.2023.109753).
+wheat-yield-forecast-brazil is a project containing modules and notebooks to reproduce the findings from the paper [Seasonal climate models for national wheat yield forecasts in Brazil](https://doi.org/10.1016/j.agrformet.2023.109753).
 The objective of this research was to forecast trend-corrected wheat yield in Brazil before harvest using forecasted climate features from seasonal climate models.

 ## Results